favalex/modbus-cli/README.rst

 access
   One or more read or write operations.
 See ACCESS SYNTAX below.

---registers, -r=FILE    Read registers definitions from FILE.
+-r FILE, --registers=FILE    Read registers definitions from FILE.
---verbose, -v           Print on screen the bytes as transfered on the wire.
+-v, --verbose                Print on screen the bytes as transfered on the wire.
---baud, -b=BAUD         Set the baud rate for serial connections.
+-b BAUD, --baud=BAUD         Set the baud rate for serial connections.
---stop-bits, -p=BITS    Set the number of stop bits for serial connections.
+-p BITS, --stop-bits=BITS    Set the number of stop bits for serial connections.
---help, -h              Show this help message and exit.
+-h, --help                   Show this help message and exit.

 ACCESS SYNTAX
 =============